-In this article, we look at the best septic tank treatments for a healthy septic and answer the most frequently asked questions from homeowners like you.
+In this article, we look at the best septic tank treatments for a healthy system and answer the most frequently asked questions from homeowners like you.

-If you don't have time to read this whole article and just want the best septic treatment option available then click to this page to read the hundreds of feedback testimonials from some of the 21,000 homeowners who decided this was the best septic tank treatment.
+If you don’t have time to read this whole article and just want the top septic tank treatment option available then click to this page to read the hundreds of feedback testimonials from some of the 21,000 homeowners who decided this was the best septic tank treatment.

 Your septic tanks are where all of the stuff you flush down your toilet, drain, sink or shower end up.
-Septic tanks are large, watertight containers intended for greywater and solid waste to settle and be treated with anaerobic bacteria, allowing them to break down the particles.
-Solid waste and sludge settle at the bottom of the septic tank, separating from the wastewater layer and scum layer.
+These tanks are large, watertight containers intended for greywater and solid waste to settle and be treated with anaerobic bacteria, allowing them to break down the particles.
+Solid waste and sludge settle at the bottom of the tank, separating from the wastewater layer and scum layer.
 Bacteria consume the sludge and break it down over time.
 This settling process divides the scum, such as fats, greases, and oil which floats to the top of the water layer.
-The settling process creates three specific layers in the first compartment; scum on top, greywater in the middle and sludge/ solids at the bottom of the septic tank.
-The liquid layer passes through the dividing wall of the septic tank and into the second chamber, where further settling occurs.
+The settling process creates three specific layers in the first compartment; scum on top, greywater in the middle and slush/ solids at the bottom of the system.
+The liquid layer passes through the dividing wall of the tank and into the second chamber, where further settling occurs.

 The filtered liquid wastewater is now in a fairly clear state in the pump chamber after the solids have been removed.
 From the second chamber, the treated effluent exits either via a pump or gravity, depending on the type of septic system you have.
 This exits into perforated pipes or leach lines known as the leach field also referred to as a drain field.